AcademySoftwareFoundation/rez/wiki/pages/Basic-Concepts.md

 * This results in a list of resolved packages.
 These are the packages that are used in the configured environment;
 * The commands from each package are concatenated together;
-* This master list of commands is then translated into the target shell language (in this example that is *bash*);
+* This total list of commands is then translated into the target shell language (in this example that is *bash*);
 * A sub-shell is created and the translated command code is sourced within this environment, creating the final configured environment.